 - NHLBI Guidelines for Cardiovascular Health and Risk Reduction in Children and Adolescents.
 We support the development of guidelines based on up-to-date research to evaluate and manage risk of heart disease in children and adolescents, including overweight and obesity.
 Visit Expert Panel on Integrated Guidelines for Cardiovascular Health and Risk Reduction in Children and Adolescents for more information.

-- NHLBI Clinical Practice Guidelines for Overweight and Obese Adults.
-We continue to support expert panels that review the latest science to help update clinical guidelines used to treat adults who are overweight or obese.
+- NHLBI Systematic Evidence Reviews Support Development of Guidelines for Overweight and Obese Adults.
+We continue to perform systematic reviews of the latest science.
+These reviews help partner organizations update their clinical guidelines, which health professionals use to treat adults who are overweight or obese.
 Visit Managing Overweight and Obesity in Adults: Systematic Evidence Review from the Obesity Expert Panel for more information.

 - NHLBI Obesity Education Initiative.
 We continue our 20-year long commitment to educating the public and high-risk populations about adopting heart-healthy eating and physical activity for life to prevent and treat overweight and obesity and their associated complications.
 Visit Obesity Education Initiative for more information.